 Prior to joining McCarter & English, Mr. Lombard practiced as a partner at an international law firm, where he served as the Vice-Chair of the Personal Law Section from 1990-1992 and moved on to become Chair of the Personal Law section from 1992-1999.
 Outside of the firm, Mr. Lombard has committed his time to serve on the board of directors to the Redevelopment Authority of Montgomery County, Pa. from 1980-1987.
 In addition, he has been a board member of the Gwynedd-Mercy College 1980-1989 and a member of the board for LaSalle College High School from 1991-1997.
 He has served since 1992 as a member of the Advisory Committee to the Joint State Government Commission as an arm of the Pennsylvania Legislature which advises and proposes to the Legislature changes related to Estates, Trusts, Guardianships and Powers of Attorney.
 He also was Chair of a SubCommittee advising the Legislature specifically on changes in the laws of guardianship and powers of attorney for both property management and health care decision making.

-Mr. Lombard has been listed in the Best Lawyers in America since the inception of this publication 27 years ago.
+Mr. Lombard has been listed in The Best Lawyers in America since the inception of this publication 27 years ago.
 Mr. Lombard has received various awards throughout his years of practicing law.
-1992 he received the William W. Treat Award from the National College of Probate Judges.
+In 1992 he received the William W. Treat Award from the National College of Probate Judges.
 Subsequently, in 2002 he received the Estate Planner Award for that year from the Philadelphia Estate Planning Council.
 He has been recognized as a Pennsylvania Super Lawyer for many years.
 His resume appears in the 2012 -2013 Editions of Who’s Who in the World.
+Best Lawyersis published by Best Lawyers in partnership with US News and World Report.
+Super Lawyers is published by Thomson Reuters.
+Martindale-Hubbellis published by Internet Brands, Inc. Who's Who Legal is published by Law Business Research Limited.
+A description of their selection process can be found in the respective links above.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey.